doitintl/CloudBlaster/README.md

     * Google Cloud PubSub topics and Subscriptions
     * Google Kubernetes Engine regional and zonal clusters
     * Google Cloud Operations log metrics
-    * Google Cloud functions
+    * Google Cloud Functions
+    * Cloud Run Services
     * Google App Engine services and versions
     * Google Cloud Storage buckets
     * Vertex AI Training pipelines

      For the most up-to-date list of supported asset types, see `list-filter.properties`

-* If you want more services or asset types, please either
+* If you want more asset types or new features, please either
-    * Or submit an issue at GitHub.
+    * Submit an issue at GitHub.
-    * Add support for the asset type and submit a pull request.
-    * Add support for the asset type and submit a pull request.
+    * Or dd support for the asset type and submit a pull request.
         * To do this, use existing asset types as an example.
         * Uncomment the asset type in `asset-types.properties`.
             * See the documentation at the top of that file about specifying the Deleter class if needed.
         * Add the asset type to `list-filter.properties`.
-        * Implement a subclass of `AbstractDeleter`.
+        * Implement a subclass of `AbstractDeleter` alongside the others..

 # Future features
 * More asset types.